 Florida Health Insurance Enrollment in the Marketplace

-Despite the state’s opposition to the federal healthcare law, Florida has had the highest number of sign-ups for individual Obamacare plans since 2014.3
+Despite opposition to the federal healthcare law by state legislators, Florida has had the highest number of sign-ups for individual Obamacare plans since 2015.

 The vast majority of Floridians who enroll in Marketplace coverage are under age 65, which shouldn’t be a surprise given that the 65-and- older age group are better suited for Florida Medicare plans.
-As of 2019, total ACA enrollment for the under-65 market in Florida is nearly 1.75 million compared to about 31,000 for those 65 and older.4
+As of 2020, total ACA enrollment for the under-65 market in Florida is nearly 1.9 million compared to nearly 36,000 for those 65 and older.4

 Medicare Enrollment in Florida

 With the Sunshine State being a top retirement destination, it may be no surprise to know that Florida has the second highest number of Medicare enrollees of any state.
-As of 2018, approximately 4.5 million Floridians are enrolled in Medicare.
+As of 2020, more than 4.6 million Floridians are enrolled in Medicare.

-Among Florida’s Medicare enrollees, nearly 2.6 million get benefits directly through the federal government’s Original Medicare program.
-Another 1.9 million get coverage through private Medicare Advantage plans, which offer benefits not included with Original Medicare such as prescription drug coverage.
-Since 2018, a separate 1.5 million Florida residents (approximately) are enrolled in standalone Medicare Prescription Drug Plans.5
+Among Florida’s Medicare enrollees, more than 2.4 million get benefits directly through the federal government’s Original Medicare program.
+Another 2.2 million get coverage through private Medicare Advantage plans, which offer benefits not included with Original Medicare such as prescription drug coverage.6 Since 2018, a separate 1.5 million Florida residents (approximately) are enrolled in standalone Medicare Prescription Drug Plans.7

-As of 2019, Aetna, Anthem, Florida Blue, Humana, and UnitedHealthcare are the largest Medicare Advantage providers in Florida by number of enrollees.6
+As of 2019, Aetna, Anthem, Florida Blue, Humana, and UnitedHealthcare are the largest Medicare Advantage providers in Florida by number of enrollees.8

 Health Insurance Companies in Florida

 You have access to 2021 individual and family health insurance from nine companies that sell plans both on and off the exchange.
 You can also buy these plans if you’re a self- employed entrepreneur with no employees.

-Cigna left the Florida Health Insurance Marketplace to sell plans off the exchange starting in the 2016 open enrollment period (OEP)7 but has returned to the Florida exchange for the 2020 plan year.
+Cigna left the Florida Health Insurance Marketplace to sell plans off the exchange starting in the 2016 open enrollment period (OEP)9 but has returned to the Florida exchange for the 2020 plan year.
 Bright Health Insurance Company joins Cigna for the 2020 OEP.